User roles and permissions in Amplitude

 • Edit their own email subscriptions

-• Set custom monitors and subscribe to them
+• Set and subscribe to custom monitors

 • Share content they create with others